Mullgate

 wireproxy-configtest.jsonPersisted config validation report

-runtime-manifest.jsonTruthful route/endpoint manifest, including redacted published URLs and backend topology
+runtime-manifest.jsonTruthful route/endpoint manifest, including authenticated published URLs and backend topology

-last-start.jsonSecret-safe success/failure report for the most recent mullgate start attempt
+last-start.jsonSecret-safe success/failure report for the most recent mullgate proxy start attempt

 Integrated release verifier